🔥 [Join us in NYC] The Customer Engagement Summit:Adapt or Die.

 If this idea sounds far-fetched, think again.

-A Sunday edition of the Economic Times recently featured an article highlighting how Luxury retailer Prada onboarded a Customer Engagement Platform to drive personalized communications.
-But why would a 110-year-old brand with millions of followers and a strong brand presence need to manage customer engagement?
+A Sunday edition of the Economic Times recently featured an article highlighting how Luxury retailer Prada onboarded an enterprise customer engagement platform to drive personalized communications.
+But why would a 110-year-old brand with millions of followers and a strong brand presence need to manage enterprise customer engagement?

 In the last couple of years, there has been a massive shift in customer expectations.
 Consumers are more digitally connected than ever before.
 And brands, especially ones in the enterprise space, must adopt a holistic and data-driven approach to customer interactions.